Last updated [5th April 2018]

 By visiting the Website, accessing one of our social media pages and/or using the Services, you are accepting to the practices described in this policy.

-The data controller is DiGiCo UK Limited, a company incorporated in England and Wales under company number 04336508, and having its registered office at Unit 10, Silverglade Business Park, Leatherhead, Chessington, Surrey, KT9 2QL.
+The data controller is DiGiCo UK Limited, a company incorporated in England and Wales under company number 04336508, and having its registered office at No.5 The Distillery, Silverglade Business Park, Leatherhead, Chessington, Surrey, KT9 2QL.

 - What personal data do we collect?